Credit Suisse CEO Thiam quits after spying scandal

 Swiss financial supervisor FINMA is conducting its own investigation after the bank subsequently acknowledged that it had tailed former human resources head Peter Goerke.

+FINMA is examining the board’s oversight of Thiam and his top lieutenants and whether management control failures led to Credit Suisse snooping on its former executives.

-In exiting, Thiam again said he knew nothing about the surveillance of Khan or Goerke.
+Thiam again said he knew nothing about the surveillance.

 “I had no knowledge of the observation of two former colleagues,” Thiam said in the Credit Suisse statement.